influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/about_the_project/index.md

 customer’s use of or inability to use the third-party software.

-The [list of third-party software components, including references to the associated license and other materials](https://github.com/influxdata/influxdb/blob/1.2/LICENSE_OF_DEPENDENCIES.md), is maintained on a version by version basis.
+The [list of third-party software components, including references to associated licenses and other materials](https://github.com/influxdata/influxdb/blob/1.2/LICENSE_OF_DEPENDENCIES.md), is maintained on a version by version basis.